sykang169/aws-well-architected-labs-kor/content/_index.en.md

  - This lab includes **Best-Practice** that can be applied to basic **3-tier-web**.
- - When CloudFormation is deployed, basic 3-tier-web is deployed.
+ - This lab CloudFormation configuration for basic 3-tier-web is deploy.
  - If you complete the Well-Architeced Framework review and practice for each pillar, you can complete a 3-tier-web applying best practices for each pillar.
  - Finally, you can experience the mechanism by repeatedly by performing **Well-Architected Framework Review** again.